What Happens When a House is Repossessed?

 What is the Best Way to Deal with Repossession of Property?

-Letting them know the reasons why you may have missed a payment is vital in avoiding the following steps discussed.
-The best way to do this is to secure the help of a good financial team to navigate the best route on your behalf.
-There may be options available to you to refinance, so all avenues are best explored.
+Let your lender know the reasons why you may have missed payments.
+The best way to do this is to secure the help of an expert financial team to navigate the best route and line of conversation on your behalf.

-Then, if you find yourself having to proceed with the repossession order from court, you’re not doing it alone and at least some of the stress will be relieved.
+Then, if you find yourself having to proceed with the repossession order from court, you’ll have an experienced financial team to ensure you’re not doing it alone and some of the stress will be relieved.

 How Can Pure Property Finance Help?

-At Pure, we build bespoke finance deals that suit our clients’ specific needs.
+At Pure Property Finance, we build bespoke finance deals that suit our clients’ specific needs.
 This includes affordability checks to ensure payments can be made, and repossessions are avoided.

 However, circumstances change, and we want to make sure a situation like this doesn’t get the better of you, or effect future investments too much.
 If you have previously had some financial difficulties, we have a wealth of expertise in residential bad credit mortgages and are always happy to help.